On the big quantum cohomology of coadjoint varieties: Type

-Recall the deformation picture \eqref{Eq.: BQH family} and note that $\BQH(X)_{\eta}$ is a localisation of $\BQH(X)$.
-Since $\BQH(X)$ is regular by Corollary \ref{corollary:regularity-of-BQH-type-D} and since regularity is preserved under localisation, we conclude that $\BQH(X)_{\eta}$ is also a regular ring.
+(2) Recall the deformation picture \eqref{Eq.: BQH family} and note that the ring $\BQH(X)_{\eta}$ is a localisation of $\BQH(X)$.
+Since $\BQH(X)$ is regular by Part (1) and since regularity is preserved under localisation, we conclude that $\BQH(X)_{\eta}$ is also a regular ring.
 This implies that $\BQH(X)_{\eta}$ is a product of finite field extensions of $K((t_0, \dots, t_s))$, which was our definition of semisimplicity. \end{proof}